Melinda Gates bought $1.2 million Craftsman in Portage Bay neighborhood before announcing divorce

 Gates’ finances probably didn’t hurt, though: If the couple opted to split their wealth equally, Forbes estimates Melinda Gates would be worth about $65.25 billion.
 (It’s not clear how they’ll divide the fortune.)

-Moving to Portage Bay would mean Gates will be represented on the Seattle City Council by socialist Kshama Sawant.
+If Gates moved to Portage Bay, she would be represented on the Seattle City Council by socialist Kshama Sawant.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.